ociaw/RoverSim/README.md

 ## Avalonia Client
 `AvaloniaHost` is a client built with the [Avalonia](http://avaloniaui.net/) UI framework.
 It aims to be a cross-platform client developed using modern UI techniques and patters.
-However, it is still a work in progress, with proper simulation rendering being the next goal.
+However, it is still a work in progress, with in depth statistics being the next goal.